WSSSC KICKBALL RULES

 9.03 A bouncy called is due to a pitched ball that:

 b.
-The ball exceeds one foot in height (from the bottom of the ball) as it to reaching home plate.
+The ball exceeds one foot in height (from the bottom of the ball) as crosses home plate.

 a.
-Must field directly behind the kicker and within the catcher’s box (may stand behind the catcher’s box).
+Must field directly behind the kicker and within the catcher’s box.

 b.
 Cannot cross home plate nor be positioned forward or beside the kicker before the ball is kicked.